lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 ### Chapter 6: The Link Layer and LANs
 At this level, we are concerned with the actual links between nodes.
 These links can be wired, wireless, or LAN.
-The link layer lives on the NIC card that every device has.
+The link layer lives on the NIC card that every device has. *Each protocol uses a different frame header, trailer, etc.*
+The data link layer's main functions include framing (putting the datagram in a frame and adding header and trailer, assessing whether it's okay or not to send over a link, error detection (through CRC).
+They can be sent through different link types; point to point is with one sender and one receiver (no need for MAC addressing), protocols that are point to point include PPP and HDLC.

 ***Framing: Byte Stuffing or Bit Stuffing***
+Since PPP puts everything in one long bit-string, there needs to be differentiation between data and flags.
+If the bit string 01111110 is used as a piece of data, it is followed by another 01111110 so that the receiver knows it was intended to be data.
+Otherwise it is not followed and the receiver knows it was a flag.

 ***Error Detection: Parity Checking and Cyclic Redundancy Code (CRC)*** Along with the datagram from the link layer, EDC bits are attached at the end in a frame.
 We take the Data bits and choose ```r + 1``` pattern G and choose r CRC bits R so that <D, R> is exactly divisible by G. If the remainder is not 0 then there is an error.
 ```
 example:
-Given a word 1101101
+Given a word (D) 1101101
-and a divisor 10101
+and a divisor (G) 10101

 division is done with XOR, remember that 1 1 = 0, 1 0 = 1, 0 0 = 0